 The magic of story starters, short story ideas, and writing prompts is that they bring your creative juices to life.
 Create a fantasy world with unexpected plot lines or write your life story from a different perspective – the new worlds you can explore in your creative works are endless when you keep on writing!

 - Creative Writing Prompts for Teens

 - 20 Character Development Prompts to Help You Create Fabulous Main Characters

 - Writing Love Stories — How To w/Pictures

 Until next time, write on…

-If you enjoyed these Fiction Writing Prompts for Teens,
+If you enjoyed these Story Ideas for Teens from my blog,

 please share them on Facebook, Twitter, and/or Pinterest.